antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  you for instance to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information.
 Also, tracks enable you to correlate genomics patterns in your data, for instance to different phenotypes or demographic characteristics.

-T cells recognise foreign particles (antigens) by a surface expressed T cell receptor (TCR).
 There are two major types of T cells: the helper T cell and the cytotoxic T cell.
-The helper T cells aid other cells of the immune system by releasing cytokines and cytotoxic T cells kill infected cells and tumours.
+The helper T cells aid other cells of the immune system by releasing regulating molecules, called cytokines. <br>
+With the help of protein complexes found on the surface of T cells, T cell receptors (TCRs), T cells recognize specific antigens, which are molecules that are found on the surface of pathogens or abnormal cells.
 An antigen presenting cell (APC) binds to the T cells and presents fragments, or  peptides, of the antigen.
 The TCR requires co-receptors in order to establish a stable connection to the APC.
 Helper T cells express the CD4 co-receptor and cytotoxic T cells express the CD8 co-receptor.
 Although most T cells express either CD4 or CD8, some express both and some do not express either.

 ---------